-Update 2018 for Clear Sealer over a Deck Stain?
+Update 2019 for Clear Sealer or Poly over a Deck Stain?

 We here at DeckStainHelp.com thank you for your continued support as we continue to be the internet’s number one reference for all things wood deck restoration related.
 If you have ever considered using a polyurethane coat to give your outdoor wood deck a smooth appearance, read this article and really think about the potential repercussions.
 As always, we appreciate your input, so feel free to leave a comment below.